joe-editor/joe/docs/man.md

 ### Color schemes

-Color *classes* are specified at the top of each syntax file, and referenced from each state.
-Previously, colors would be specified alongside each class in the syntax file, but now they are picked up from color schemes.
-A color scheme will define colors for classes that applies to all syntaxes.
-If a class isn't defined in a color scheme, it can inherit from other classes with `+`.
+Color *classes* are declared at the top of each syntax file, and referenced from each state.
+Previously, colors would be specified alongside each class in the syntax files, but they are now globally specified by color schemes.
+The syntax files will pull in all colors relevant to their languages by declaring them, optionally referencing other classes in case a class isn't specified by a color scheme.
 For example, this is typical:

     =Constant
     =String +Constant
     =Number +Constant

+Both the `String` and `Number` classes can be defined by the color scheme.
-If `String` is not specified in the color scheme, then strings will be colored as other `Constant`s, assuming it is specified.
-More than one class can be specified in this manner, and JOE will pick the first one that is defined.
+If they aren't, each will fall back to `Constant`, which is logically a superset of strings and numbers.
+More than one class can be referenced in a class declaration; JOE will pick the first one that is defined.

-With this mechanism, schemes can define a minimal set of colors that apply to a wide variety of language syntaxes.
-This assumes that syntaxes follow a particular convention, which is laid out in __syntax/CLASSES.md__.
+In this manner schemes can define a broad and generic set of color classes and syntax files can filter those into the color classes applicable to their languages.
+This assumes that syntaxes and color schemes follow a particular convention, which is laid out in __syntax/CLASSES.md__.

 ### Color scheme files